The ForestGirls

 focuses on indigenous action to stop illegal logging and mining, as well as dam development on her community's lands in the Amazon rainforest.
 For more information, please see here.

-And many more forest girls and forest women, around the world.
+And many more forest girls as well as forest women globally.